Yeshivat Hesder Petah Tikva: History

-Yeshivat Hesder Petah Tikva was established by Rabbi Yuval Cherlow, Rabbi David Stav, and Rabbi Shai Piron, founders of the Tzohar Foundation, a moderate Orthodox organization that promotes ties between religious and secular Jews in Israel.
+Yeshivat Hesder Orot Shaul was established by Rabbi Yuval Cherlow, Rabbi David Stav, and Rabbi Shai Piron, founders of the Tzohar Foundation, a moderate Orthodox organization that promotes ties between religious and secular Jews in Israel.
 The yeshiva, which embraces a modern Orthodox educational philosophy, combines Torah study with military service.
-The yeshiva also serves as an institute for teacher training under the auspices of the College for Religious Studies in Rehovot, and operates a religious high school.

-Petah Tikva is known for its demanding curriculum, and its study hall can be found fully occupied into the latest hours of the night.
-For this reason, Petah Tikva has instituted rigorous entrance exams in order to ensure that its prospective students can meet its demanding 5-year program.
-Historically, it has reserved a handful of spots for overseas students, who may be admitted to participate in its program for 1–2 years, with the option of joining their classmates in both IDF service and full program completion.
+Orot Shaul is known for its demanding curriculum, and its study hall can be found fully occupied into the latest hours of the night.
+For this reason, Orot Shaul has instituted rigorous entrance exams in order to ensure that its prospective students can meet its demanding 5-year program.

 Its students have served in some of the Israel Defense Forces' most elite units, ranging from intelligence to combat.

+The yeshiva is notable within the Dati Leumi world for its combination of traditional Talmudic study and openness to Hasidic teachings.